miralemzhang/news_classifier/README.md

 # News-Filter

 Webpage classifier using embedding similarity.
-Powered by [Qwen3-VL-Embedding-8B](https://huggingface.co/Qwen/Qwen3-VL-Embedding-8B) with hard-negative training.
-No fine-tuning required — pure embedding similarity.
+Mainly powered by [Qwen3-VL-Embedding-8B](https://huggingface.co/Qwen/Qwen3-VL-Embedding-8B) with hard-negative training and fine-tuning.

 ## How It Works